Why businesses are turning into creative storytellers

 Case Study: Like A Local Tours

 Sometimes you don’t want to create a full video.
 With Ripl, you don’t have to.
 All you have to do is download the app, add video, add animations and/or music, and you’re done.
 From there, you can share and schedule posts for your customers on Instagram, Facebook, and Twitter.
-Unlike other tools on the page, this is a tool is geared specifically for small business.
+Unlike other tools on the page, this is a tool is geared specifically for small businesses.

 Pricing: Free basic version.
 Professional version at $9.99 per month

 Flipagram is part of the whole suite of apps, like Ripl, that allows you to create videos, images, and sounds.
 This also includes VidStitch, an app that allows you to create photo & video collages.
 If you are interested in reaching a younger audience (Millennials and future generations), this may be the way to go.
 These sites allow users to create, edit, and combine videos and images in unique ways with a few swipes of the finger.